JCalmCrasher/number-js-formatter/CONTRIBUTING.md

     See [angular commit guide](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) for more details.
 - Add unit tests for fixed or changed functionality (if a test suite already exists).

-_PS: if for some reasons the format command doesn't run while commiting, please make sure to format your code with `npm run format` or `yarn run format`_
+_PS: if for some reasons the format command doesn't run while making a commit, please make sure to format your code with `npm run format` or `yarn run format`_

 For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.